 In the wake of the wild success of Netflix's true crime docuseries Making a Murderer, there's another mystery for us to obsesses over.
-The month, Netflix announced a new enigmatic series that's all about the brutal murder of a nun named Sister Catherine.
+Last week, Netflix premiered a new series that's all about the brutal murder of a nun named Sister Catherine.
 The latest original venture is called The Keepers, and this time around, we're delving into a controversy that could reveal a citywide corruption and cover-up.
-Before we see some of the most damning new evidence about the case, it's worth noting everything that's happened so far leading up to the series release.
-We've uncovered everything we could about the murder.
+Before you dive into the most damning new evidence about the case, it's worth noting everything that's happened so far leading up to the series release.
+Here's what you need to know.

 1. Sister Cathy Was Murdered Almost 50 Years Ago